isaacnmm/pestpolicy-hugo2XX/content/posts/pet-safe-roach-killer/index.md

 It's also an effective repellent pesticide that keeps pests away from the treated areas.
 This pesticide is in spray formula, and it has no harmful effects on pets.
 Additionally, you can use it indoors around kids and pets, and it doesn't contaminate water supplies.
 ## Which Raid Is Safe for Pets?
-Raid�Roach & Ant Killer spray is safe for pets and children if applied as directed to exterminate flying and crawling insects including roaches and ants.
+RaidRoach & Ant Killer spray is safe for pets and children if applied as directed to exterminate flying and crawling insects including roaches and ants.
 The plant-based ingredients in the
 [raid roach killer](https://pestpolicy.com/raid-ant-roach-killer-insecticide-spray-review/)
 are from pine-ree and lemongrass are not hazardous to pets.